marcinkapica/gatsby-blog/content/blog/react-children-prop/index.md

 <MyComponen children="Hello" />
 ```

-This is however not as readable as the syntax with two separate tags and the content between them.

 ## How it works internally

 Internally, Babel transpiles JSX to JavaScript using the `React.createElement(type, props, children)` method call.
 For example, this JSX: